ordina-jworks/ordina-jworks.github.io/_posts/2023-06-01-vuzix-and-how-to-use-it.md

 ### User inputs

 A user also has multiple inputs he can use to enhance the user experience.
-They can go forward or back a point since most GPX-files' coordinates are rounded which can make the points that are marked sometimes appear inside of buildings.
+They can go forward or back a point since most GPX file coordinates are rounded which can make the points that are marked sometimes appear inside of buildings.
-Even when they are user generated routes, and the user never came in a 10-meter radius of the building.
+Even when they are user-generated routes, and the user never came within a 10-meter radius of the building.
-To further help with this but also for people wo don’t want to begin at the start of their route or people who just got lost.
+To further help with this but also for people who don’t want to begin at the start of their route or people who just got lost.
 There is a rebase function that just puts you on the point closest to where you are regardless of where in your route you were.
-The user can also at any point reload his statistics for the route he is traveling or start a new route.
+The user can also at any point reload his statistics for the route he is travelling or start a new route.

 ### Optimization and testing